netpipe/EcoCoin/qtCoin/README.md

-food coin - sell food, buy 1 get one free when the investment matures house coin - build houses based on selling them buy one get one free after they initial houses sell 123stockcoin
+food coin - sell food, buy 1 get one free when the investment matures house coin - build houses based on selling them buy one get one free after they initial houses sell 123stockcoin reunioncoin - get everyone to pay 10 dollars each month then put on a reunion treecoin - plant a tree then get money back during harvest